 1) Our shanks and boxes don’t soften.
-Be sure you love the pliability of your shoes when they are new because you cannot break them in.
+Any shoe that is too stiff could do the work for you and allow you to cheat.
+Be sure you love the pliability of your shoes when they are new because it will not change.

 2) Our satin hardly stretches at all — allow a little extra length (1/4″ pinch at the drawstring casing when en pointe).

 3) If you’re new to Gaynor Minden, or if your current fit could be better, try Gaynor Mindens without toe pads.
 Starting a fitting without pads allows for a much more supportive fit, and once this is achieved most dancers find they don’t need toe pads in our shoes because the linings are already cushioned.
 Found the best fit but still want a little extra cushion?
 Try the box liner from our Fitting Kit.

 Check the fit of your new shoes carefully.
 If you wish to return them for refund or exchange they must be in pristine, new condition.
 Do not attach ribbons or elastics; only pointe shoes that have never been sewn and are spotlessly clean inside and out can be returned or exchanged.

 Wear ballet tights.
 Find a place near a mirror where you can see your feet.
 Stand only on a clean surface; it’s a good idea to stand on a clean cloth.